nokia-wroclaw/innovativeproject-check-room/README.md

 # Check Room

-Site that lets you can quickly check room availability and make reservations.
+Site that lets you quickly check room availability and make reservations.

 Features: